 Char Miller, professor of environmental analysis, began studying Gifford Pinchot in graduate school.
 As he learned more about the founder of the U.S. Forest Service, he became fascinated by the complexities of that agency and the organization created to celebrate and continue Pinchot's work.

-Seeking the Greatest Good: The Conservation Legacy of Gifford Pinchot (2013), Miller's tenth book, examines Pinchot's pivotal role in shaping the Forest Service but focuses on the history of the Pinchot Institute for Conservation and the Pinchot family's long connection to the Institute, the Forest Service and Grey Towers National Historic Site.
+Seeking the Greatest Good: The Conservation Legacy of Gifford Pinchot (2013), Miller's 10th book, examines Pinchot's pivotal role in shaping the Forest Service but focuses on the history of the Pinchot Institute for Conservation and the Pinchot family's long connection to the Institute, the Forest Service and Grey Towers National Historic Site.

 Pinchot was appointed to head the new service by Pres.
 Theodore Roosevelt in 1905.
 During his five-year term, he more than tripled the national forest reserved to 172 million acres and provided its guiding principals – "to provide the greatest good for the greatest amount of people in the long run" – which still guide its operations.